uberVelocity/os-2/README.md

 5. The output of ```b.out``` is given to ```c.out``` as input.
 6. ```c.out``` executes.
 7. The output of ```c.out``` will be written in the ```out``` file.

 ### Shell construction
-The shell has three execution phases.
+The shell has three phases.
 1. The shell waits for an input_line from the user.
 2. The shell checks if the input_line has a valid syntax with the grammar defined in the assignment.
 3. The shell executes the input_line.

+#### Input phase
+The shell implements a dynamically allocated buffer in which it stores the input received from the user.

 #### Validation of the input_line
 The shell must check for the following scenarios in order for the input_line to pass to the execution phase: